Gather

 Pattern pieces are hand-cut, then arranged and pieced into a unique combination of color, weight, and texture.

-Each seam is sewn by hand for strength and character.
-Faces are embroidered with thread; nothing is glued or printed.
+Each seam is machine-sewn for strength and hand-stitched for detail.
+Faces are embroidered with thread — not printed or stamped.

 Hair, jewelry, dresses, and details are added one at a time until a doll has clearly arrived as itself.